 This course is essentially an independent study, undertaken by doctoral students in preparation for the Candidacy Examination.
 This course should be taken in conjunction with ARCH 852 after all other courses have been completed.
 Normally a member of the student's Dissertation Committee supervises this course.

-This course enables student to undertake a self-directed study on a topic in Architecture under the supervision of a faculty member.
+This course enables students to undertake self-directed study on a topic in Architecture, under the supervision of a faculty member.
 Students are required to make a proposal for the study to the Department Chair, outlining the subject and method of investigation, and confirming the course supervisor at least two weeks prior to the beginning of the semester.